jordiartal/robotest/README.md

 * binaries of Graphviz 2.27 in PATH to generate UML with JavaDoc in MAVEN if you wan't to build ROBOTEST core
 * node.js and npm installed and in PATH to build ROBOTEST suite reporting tool

-# INTEGRATE ROBOTEST IN YOUR MAVEN PROJECT
+# HELLO WORLD MAVEN PROJECT

 ## Download and build ROBOTEST